BogeysParadise/SofleKeyboard/Sofle_RGB/Build_guide/build_guide.md

 | 2 | Gnd  | Din | 3 |

 ![datasheet](./LED-datasheet.png)
 This version of the led has a different numbering pattern.
-But shows the same pattern on the bottom
+But shows the same pattern and net lables on the bottom.

-This version of the sofle uses the following table, with the silkscreen marking at pin 1 (Dout)
+The sofle RGB uses the following table, with the silkscreen marking at pin 1 (Dout)
 | pin | net | net | pin |
 |---|---|---|---|
 | 1 | Dout | Vcc | 4 |